Israt-Jahan-Shonom/Google_Earth_Engine/Value-Thresholding-and-Area-Calculation/readme.md

 # Value Thresholding and Area Calculation
-This repository folder contains some simple tasks related to Indices calculation from Satellite Imagery in Google Earth Engine (GEE) platform along with descriptions and corresponding GEE script links.
+This repository folder contains some tasks of index masking and area calculation from Satellite Imagery in Google Earth Engine (GEE) platform along with descriptions and corresponding GEE script links.

 ## 1. NDVI masking and Area Calculation
 *<b>Task:<b/> Make a NDVI map of your upazila by using Landsat 9 imagery for 2022.
 Generate 4 different classes and calculate area for each class by thresholding.*